Which of the following can cause a moving object to change its di... | Study Prep in Pearson+

 1

-Recall Newton's First Law, which states that an object will maintain its state of motion (constant velocity) unless acted upon by a net external force.
-This means that a change in direction requires a force.

-Understand that inertia is the property of an object to resist changes in its motion, but it is not a force itself.
-It does not cause a change in direction; rather, it resists it.
+Understand the concept of changing direction: For an object to change its direction, there must be a net force acting on it that causes acceleration perpendicular to its velocity.

-Recognize that gravity is a force that acts on objects with mass and can change the velocity vector of a moving object by exerting a force, thus altering its direction.
+Recall the role of gravity: Gravity is a force that acts downward on objects, causing acceleration towards the center of the Earth.
+This force can change the direction of a moving object, such as in projectile motion where gravity curves the path.

-Apply Newton's Second Law, which states that the net force on an object is equal to its mass times its acceleration: \(\displaystyle \vec{F} = m \vec{a}\).
-A force causes acceleration, which can change the magnitude or direction of velocity.
+Understand inertia: Inertia is the property of an object to resist changes in its state of motion.
+It is not a force but a tendency to keep moving in a straight line at constant speed unless acted upon by a net force.

+Analyze whether inertia can cause a change in direction: Since inertia is not a force but a resistance to change, it cannot by itself cause a moving object to change direction.

+Conclude that gravity, being a force, can cause a moving object to change direction, while inertia cannot.

 Watch next